-Do you suffer from decision fatigue?
+Do you suffer from decision fatigue (maybe even organization decision fatigue)?
 When you’re bombarded with too many decisions, your brain works in overdrive.
 And, you end up mentally and physically exhausted.

 So many of you have asked me to talk about this issue on the podcast, so…here it is!